Liverpool will renew their search for an elusive Anfield victory when they welcome Fulham to Merseyside on Sunday.

 Just a couple of months ago, to have backed Fulham to come away from Anfield with anything would have been a very bold call.
 Now, though, it is far more realistic and the formbook points to the visitors picking up a point, if not more.

-We do expect Liverpool to at least end their losing run on home turf, but their wait for an Anfield victory may go on against a Fulham side that has established themselves as a tough team to beat over recent months.
+We do expect Liverpool to at least end their losing run on home turf, but their wait for an Anfield victory may go on against a Fulham side that have established themselves as a tough team to beat over recent months.

 Top tip